Patent Strategies for Acquisitions in India

-Patent Strategies for Acquisitions in India, Patents in India are just like any other country.
-Patents signify precious properties used for protecting innovation, new products, or new novel technologies.
+Patent Strategies for Acquisitions in India: Patents in India are just like any other country.
+Patents signify precious properties used for protecting innovation, new products, or novel technologies.
 Patents give the absolute rights of inventions to the inventors to exclude third parties from using, constructing, selling, or offering their product to the market.
-With the transformation being observed in the Indian economy, there is a growing need of getting patents for Indian businesses as well as the international players.
+With the transformation being observed in the Indian economy, there is a growing need for getting patents for Indian businesses as well as international players.

-This paper outlines strategies and techniques adopted by persons and organizations to acquire patents in India, what procedures are made use of for such a situation, and ways to optimize acquisition of patents toward business success.
-Further, how businesses can adopt patents for supremacy in the markets using IP law and patent portfolio.
+This paper outlines strategies and techniques adopted by persons and organizations to acquire patents in India, what procedures are used for such a situation, and ways to optimize the patent acquisition toward business success.
+Further, how businesses can adopt patents for supremacy in the markets using IP law and a patent portfolio.

-India is one of the large markets in the world today, mostly concerning technological, pharmaceutical, and manufacturing sectors.
+India is one of the largest markets in the world today, mostly concerning the technological, pharmaceutical, and manufacturing sectors.
 Patents act as a guarantee for innovation and research and development, which brings growth to an economy.
-These are some main reasons why currently many organizations spend time acquiring patents and thus developing competitive advantages among industries.
+These are some main reasons why many organizations currently spend time acquiring patents and thus developing competitive advantages in their industries.

 Before moving on to the methods of obtaining patents, it would be essential to know about the patent system of India.
 The law governing patents in India is the Patents Act, 1970.
 Patents are governed by the Office of the Controller General of Patents, Designs, and Trademarks (CGPDTM).
-A patent is granted when the invention possesses the following aspects:
+A patent should have three main features.

-Must consist of an inventive step which would not even emerge obvious to a person skilled in the art to which it pertains.
+• Must consist of an inventive step which would not even be obvious to a person skilled in the art to which it pertains.

 The acquisition can be in the form of filing new patents, buying existing patents, or licensing agreements.
 Some of the best ways to get patents in India are as follows: